Alexandra Kosteniuk: Chess career

 In 2014, she tied for first place with Kateryna Lagno in the Women's World Rapid Championship, which was held in Khanty-Mansiysk, and took the silver medal on tiebreak, as Lagno won the direct encounter.

 In 2015 Kosteniuk won the European–ACP Women's Rapid Championship in Kutaisi.
 In July of the same year, she lost the Swiss championship playoff to Vadim Milov, and was declared women's Swiss champion.
 Kosteniuk again won the Russian Women's Championship.

 In 2017 she won the European ACP Women's Blitz Championship in Monte Carlo.

 In late May, Alexandra faced Ukrainian-American International Master Anna Zatonskih in the quarterfinal match of the 2019 Women's Speed Chess Championship, an online blitz and bullet competition hosted by Chess.com.
 Kosteniuk dominated the match and won with an overall score of 20–8.
 In late November, Kosteniuk won the European Women's rapid and blitz championships in Monaco.
 In December, she shared first place in the second leg of FIDE Women's Grand Prix 2019–20 in Monaco.
 In December she also achieved 2nd place in the Belt and Road World Chess Woman Summit, behind Hou Yifan.

 In August 2020, Alexandra was part of the Russian team which shared the gold medal with India in the Online Chess Olympiad.
 She was unhappy with this result and has also tweeted regarding this issue, drawing criticism from many chess followers.

 In July and August 2021, Kosteniuk participated in the inaugural Women's Chess World Cup, a 103-player knockout tournament in Sochi, Russia, held in parallel with the open Chess World Cup.
 Seeded 14th in the tournament, she won all of her classical matches without ever needing to play a tiebreak, defeating Deysi Cori, Pia Cramling, Mariya Muzychuk, Valentina Gunina and Tan Zhongyi, before winning the tournament with a 1.5 - 0.5 score against top seed Aleksandra Goryachkina in the finals.
 In addition to $50,000 in prize money, she also gained 43 rating points and a place in the Women's Candidates Tournament 2022.

-Kosteniuk ended the year by winning the women's world rapid championship in Warsaw, with an undefeated and unequalled 9.0 out of 11 score.
+Kosteniuk 2021 by winning the women's world rapid championship in Warsaw, with an undefeated and unequalled 9.0 out of 11 score.

 She also placed second behind IM Bibisara Assaubayeva in the blitz championship.